nbuchanan/OptimizeRasters/README.md

 * OptimizeRasters can be run from the command line even if ArcGIS is not installed.
 * There are OptimizeRasters versions for both Windows and Linux.
 * OptimizeRasters can be used with Amazon Web Services Lambda serverless compute service, with some restrictions on data sizes.
+* CleanMRFCache requires the psutil library to be installed (e.g. _pip install psutil_).

 ## Resources